SCOTTISH GOLF TRANSPORT, THE LOWDOWN, THE PROS, THE CONS & OPTIONS

 The train is usually the most convenient and best-value method for anyone wishing to shuttle between Edinburgh and Glasgow.
 The journey takes about an hour, but only costs about $20 return, and drops you centrally in either location.

-Tours that combine Northern Ireland with Scotland involve crossing the Irish Sea.
+Tours that combine Northern Ireland with Scotland can involve crossing the Irish Sea.
 Playing Royal County Down requires that we use the larger, modern, high speed ferry service, and the deep water port of Belfast.
 The crossing to Stranraer takes a little over 2 hours.
-The UK has over 100 passenger ferries leaving ports for European detinations daily.
+The UK has over 100 passenger ferries leaving ports for European destinations daily.
 Their safety record is excellent.
 Only one has ever been lost in peacetime, and that was in the English Channel.

-Essentially golf is an outdoor sport, and this part of Scotland is remote.
+Essentially golf is an outdoor sport, and the western isles of Scotland are remote.
 A degree of effort, and even logistical risk is needed to experience it.
 Basically there reaches a point where golfer’s will need to accept this.
 For the most part we’ll be OK, but every now and then we will face an issue of a cancellation and need to ‘sit it out’ and wait for things to improve.
 Faraway Fairways do have contingency plans in place for regaining the itinerary, but they will only be able to absorb so much before they overload.
 We would expect to be able to absorb 24 hours of disruption and recover a majority of the tour by way of its structure.
 24 hours tends to be what bad weather would generate

 In a lot of cases local ‘hopper’ flights to the Highlands or Northern Ireland take longer door-to-door than overland transfers or sailing.
-The exception however is the flight from Glasgow to Machrihanish, or Glasgow to Machrie on the island of Islay.
+The exceptions are the flights from Glasgow to Machrihanish, or Glasgow to Machrie on the island of Islay.
 These can be completed as a golfer’s day-trip, or as part of a wider tour.
 The twin engine ‘Otter’ is the workhorse of the Highlands and Islands.
 It has proven to be durable and reliable.
 They even land them on beaches in the far north!
 Don’t worry, Campbeltown has a conventional runway